IonLanguage/Ion/README.md

 **How can I learn compiler design?** We strongly recommend you start your journey into the mysterious and complex world of compiler design through [this book](http://www.informatik.uni-bremen.de/agbkb/lehre/ccfl/Material/ALSUdragonbook.pdf).
 Wikipedia is also your best friend.

-**What is the technology stack used for this project?** The C# language is the main language used to implement
+**What is the technology stack used for this project?** The C# language is the main language used to implement both the core compiler library (this repository) and the CLI utility.
+LLVM (using C# bindings) is used for code generation.
+NUnit is used for both compiler and CLI tests, although a partial custom testing framework (based upon NUnit) is currently being implemented in order to satisfy the specific unit testing needs of the projects.

 File extension: `.ion`